-Under this option, Municipalities selecting Option 2 will undergo a Request for Proposals (RFP) process (RFP) to procure planning services directly.
+Under this option, Municipalities will undergo a Request for Proposals (RFP) process to procure planning services directly.
 The municipality must conduct all procurements in accordance with the federal procurement rules and regulations found in 2 C.F.R. §200.318 through §200.327.
 This option is subject to PRDOH approval.